Frequently asked questions

 Is accommodation cost included in the prices of courses?

 As a rule, accommodation cost is not included in the courses price.
 However, we can offer you complete packages, that include accommodation, Manta trip, land tours around the island.
 You can book accommodation by yourself using any of available systems of booking.
-Here is the list of nearest hotels.

 What is the language of the courses?